lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The following sections provide processing logic and the necessary ASN.1 modules necessary to use composite ML-KEM within X.509 and PKIX protocols.

-While composite ML-KEM keys and ciphertexts MAY to used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols, including defining ASN.1-based wrappers for the binary composite values such that these structures can be used as a drop-in replacement for existing public key and ciphertext fields such as those found in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652].
+While composite ML-KEM keys and ciphertexts MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols, including defining ASN.1-based wrappers for the binary composite values, such that these structures can be used as a drop-in replacement for existing public key and ciphertext fields such as those found in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652].

 ## Encoding to DER {#sec-encoding-to-der}

 The serialization routines presented in {{sec-serialization}} produce raw binary values.
-When these values are required to be carried within a DER-endeded message format such as an X.509's `subjectPublicKey BIT STRING` [RFC5280] or a CMS `KEMRecipientInfo.kemct OCTET STRING` [RFC9629], then the composite value MUST be wrapped into a DER BIT STRING or OCTET STRING in the obvious ways:
+When these values are required to be carried within a DER-encoded message format such as an X.509's `subjectPublicKey BIT STRING` [RFC5280] or a CMS `KEMRecipientInfo.kemct OCTET STRING` [RFC9629], then the composite value MUST be wrapped into a DER BIT STRING or OCTET STRING in the obvious ways:

 When an OCTET STRING is required, the DER encoding of the composite data value SHALL be used directly.